International Classification of Diseases (ICD) Information Sheet

 WHO was entrusted with the ICD at its creation in 1948 and published the 6th version, ICD-6, that incorporated morbidity for the first time.
 The WHO Nomenclature Regulations, adopted in 1967, stipulated that Member States use the most current ICD revision for mortality and morbidity statistics.

 ICD-10 was endorsed in May 1990 by the Forty-third World Health Assembly.
 It is cited in more than 20,000 scientific articles and used by more than 100 countries around the world (117).

 ICD-11 development underway

-The 11th version, ICD-11, is now being prepared.
-The development phase will continue for three years and ICD-11 will be finalized in 2017.
+The 11th version, ICD-11, is now being developed through a continuous revision process.
+ICD-11 will be finalized in 2018.